sebsto/amplify-ios-workshop/content/index.en.md

 {{% notice info %}}
 This guide assumes that you are familiar with iOS development and tools.
 If you are new to iOS development, you can follow [these steps](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/BuildABasicUI.html) to create your first iOS application using Swift.
 {{% /notice %}}

+::alert[This guide assumes that you are familiar with iOS development and tools.
+If you are new to iOS development, you can follow [these steps](https://developer.apple.com/tutorials/SwiftUI) to create your first iOS application using Swift.]{header="Info" type="info"}

 ## Estimated run time